How to Choose a Christmas Tree

 Choose a location away from heat sources (heat vents, radiators, wood stoves,

-to walls and ceilings for support.
-I have a bookcase affixed securely to the
+walls and ceilings for support.
+I have a bookcase affixed securely to the wall

-especially with forced air heat, can dry out trees rapidly.
-Keep in mind fire
+with forced air heat, can dry out trees rapidly.
+Keep in mind fire hazards of live

-hazards of live trees indoors often are overrated by the media.
-According to
+trees indoors often are overrated by the media.
+According to data from the

-data from the National Fire Protection Association, both live and artificial
+National Fire Protection Association, both live and artificial Christmas trees are

 Related Stories: